naifen/naifen-resume.github.io/_posts/2019-01-18-interact-with-google-tasks-in-a-rails-stimulusjs-web-app.markdown

 date:   2019-01-18 20:18:33 -0700
 categories: ruby rails stimulusjs google-api service-object
 ---
+Build a Rails app utilizing ``google-api`` gem to connect Google Tasks.
+Replace Sprokets with Webpack and use Stimulusjs for frontend.

-# Intro
+## Intro

-A Rails 5 App to connect to Google Tasks with ``google-api`` ruby gem.
+A Rails 5 App connecting to Google Tasks with ``google-api`` ruby gem.
 Frontend built with Webpack, Stimulus.js and bulma.io, completely replace sprockets with webpack for assets management.
 Utilizing Redis to store user credentials returned from Google Api requests for later use.
+It's still WIP but can connect with Google API and display content already.

+## Motivation

+I use Google Tasks a lot, but its web interface is only accessible in Gmail as a right side bar app.
+Why not making a stand alone App using Rails?
+And I want to try to combine Stimulusjs with Typescript, see if the can get along well.

 ## Demo